-All offices are equipped with telephone, computer, and adequate furniture.
-Printers are shared among groups of staff based on their physical location within the building and are placed in central areas that are secured (require key access) and available to all staff assigned to that printer (V.F.2).
+All offices are equipped with a telephone, computer, and adequate furniture.
+Printers are shared among groups of staff based on their physical location within the building and are placed in central areas that are secured (require key access) and available to all staff assigned to that printer.
+Privacy and confidentiality are ensured through sound-insulation and the use of hallway white noise machines.
+(V.F.2).